 - First of all, establish the idol of Lord Ganesha at your home.
 As per Vastu the northeast corner of the house associates with bringing prosperity and happiness.
 Select the northeast corner of your house for Ganesh Puja which should be clean and calm.

 - Clean the house and sprinkled with ganga water; especially in the place where the Idol of Lord Ganesha is to be placed.

 - Arrange a bright dress for the idol and place diyas for the puja.

 - Place the Kalash on the shrine and offer the deity with flowers and different food items.

 The offering of a variety of sweets, flowers, rice, etc is made to the deity.
-Modak – a type of sweet which is believed to be a favorite of the Lord, is a popular sweet that can be found everywhere during this festival.
-The days to be followed are marked with regular morning and evening ceremonies and special events of singing religious songs, traditional dances and chanting prayers.
+Modak – a type of sweet that is believed to be a favorite of the Lord, is a popular sweet that can be found everywhere during this festival.
+The days to be followed are marked with regular morning and evening ceremonies and special events of singing religious songs, traditional dances, and chanting prayers.
 The Maharashtrians mark this as the most lavish and extravagant festival.

 Schools are the source of education and so is their motto!
 “To Educate”.
 Since Lord Ganesha is the symbol of knowledge and the provider of prosperity, schools make sure to arrange puja and feast on this day.
 Children start preparations a day before and decorate the school.

 On the day of Ganesh Chaturthi, children are given a feast and sweets as well.
 They also attend the puja and pray for their bright future.

 In Public Communities